Let’s get started on this The Good Life Game Review.

 Urgent Quests are time-limited quests that mean you have to focus on that right now.
 You can fail these.

 Side quests are errand missions for NPCs.
 There is an endless supply of sidequests available from characters who have a green exclamation mark on their head.

 Shrine Quests are given to you from the Oracle at an unlocked Shrine.
 You can only have 5 at a time.
-They will be completion-type quests like getting 5% favor in Dog, take 10 photographs, or complete 5 side missions.
+They will be completion-type quests like getting 5% favor in Dog, taking 10 photographs, or completing 5 side missions.

 You select which quest you are focusing on and it will appear on the left side of the screen.
 Many quests require an NPC character to be in a certain location so if you make that quest “active” they will usually appear where they need to.
 If a quest is NOT active, you usually will not be able to progress on that quest.
 You can switch back and forth at any time (except during Urgent Quests).
 Basically, you can only do one quest at a time.